Skip to main content

 Markdown Help for Deployment Step Descriptions

-Some tips to help with common Markdown content formatting options
+Some tips to help with common Markdown content formatting options.

-Written by Ross Jenkins
+Written by Sam Wilson

 When writing the description of a deployment step in Gearset Pipelines, you can format the content using Markdown.

-Markdown is a commonly-used syntax for formatting text, allowing you to add headers, lists, sections, or embed more "rich" content like links and blocks of code.
+Markdown is a commonly used syntax for formatting text, allowing you to add headers, lists, sections, or embed more "rich" content like links and blocks of code.

 You can also preview the description, which is useful where you've added some markdown and wish to see how it will be formatted once the step has been created.

-If you're unfamiliar with it, here's a "cheat sheet" with some commonly used syntax, as well as some useful keyboard shortcuts.
+If you're unfamiliar with it, here's a "cheat sheet" with some commonly used syntax as well as some useful keyboard shortcuts.

 Headers